dzufferey/resync_oopsla20_artifact/README.md

    export PSYNC=$PWD
    echo "export PSYNC=$PWD" >> ~/.bashrc
    ```
-   TODO hash of the HEAD
+   The hash of the commit we use is `23c4c1003de729898b1b52ae1fc6edf802c9790d`.
+   (Obtained by running the command `git rev-parse HEAD`.)
 2. __Local test run, part 1.__
    ```sh
    # from the psync folder